arielgarmendia/theobjects/README.md

     - https://theinventorywebapi.travelgosystems.net
 - If you remove all products in the inventory and want to insert few test ones, just run the console application provided in the solution: Products.Webapi.Creator.
 - Validators in Insertion page just check empty values:
-    - Weight value needs to be cjecked as a valid int pattern.
+    - Weight value needs to be checked as a valid int pattern.
     - Price value needs to be checked as a valid decimal pattern.
     - Expiry Date needs to be checked as a valid dd/mm/yyyy string pattern.